privly/privly-keyserver/README.md

 application.

-The keyserver is used to create the Persona cryptographic keypair used to verify identity as well as used in the association of pgp keys to the user verified through Persona.
+The keyserver is used to create the Persona cryptographic keypair used to verify identity.
+It is also used in the association of pgp keys to the user verified through Persona.
+The key server is assumed to be untrusted by the Privly application.

 # Installation
 1. [Setup Redis](http://redis.io/topics/quickstart)